 Spanish first explored Colorado seeking streets paved with gold.
 After Colorado became a U.S. territory, Lieutenant Zebulon Pike explored the range of the newly acquired land.
 A summit he predicted would never be scaled bears his name today.
 Gold would be discovered setting off a fever in the mountains.
 A silver boom would soon follow.

-Known as the Centennial State, Colorado entered the union in 1876.
+Known as the Centennial State, Colorado entered the union on August 1, 1876.

 National Parks and More